NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/4xx Client Error.md

 -   The server _should_ generate a payload that includes enough information for the client to recognize the source of the conflict.
 -   Clients can and should retry the request again

-Cloudflare will generate and serve a 409 response for a [Error 1001: DNS Resolution Error](https://support.cloudflare.com/hc/articles/360029779472#error1001).
+Khulnasoft will generate and serve a 409 response for a [Error 1001: DNS Resolution Error](https://support.Khulnasoft.com/hc/articles/360029779472#error1001).

 ### **410 Gone (**[**RFC7231**](https://tools.ietf.org/html/rfc7231)**)**